How to cure folliculitis on scalp with visible scalp infection

 • Letting your scalp dry thoroughly after washing

-With a consistent routine and being aware of triggers, controlling the problem much easier.
+With a consistent routine and awareness of triggers, controlling the problem becomes much easier.

 Final Thoughts